DanielJMus/YoutubeRandomizer/README.md

 ## To Do

-- [ ] Playlist Adding, Retrieving, and Shuffling
+- [x] Playlist Adding, Retrieving, and Shuffling
-- [ ] Implement YouTube embed with end-state detection
+- [x] Implement YouTube embed with end-state detection
+- [ ] Implement url parameters to allow bookmarking
+- [ ] Next/Previous/Reshuffle Buttons
-- [ ] Allow disabling of specific videos
+- [ ] Allow disabling of specific videos in playlists
+- [ ] Error check to skip unavailable videos

 ### `npm start`